 However, taking out a HELOC has some disadvantages too!
 Because you are keeping your home at stake.
 During this pandemic, many people are losing jobs or getting a pay cut.

 So, if you lose your job or there is a huge reduction in your paycheck, you might be unable to repay the loan on time.
 And if you can’t repay the HELOC on time, it can lead to foreclosure.

 Besides, a HELOC usually has a variable interest rate.
 So, your monthly payments can change depending on the interest rate.
 If the interest rate becomes high, it can burn a hole in your pocket to make the necessary payments!

 Tap your retirement savings

-Does your employer offer 401k?
+Does your employer offer a 401k?

 So, you can withdraw money from your 401k account and consolidate your payday loans.
-By doing so, you can make single monthly payments for your multiple payday loans at a much lower interest rate.
+By doing so, you can make single monthly payments on your multiple payday loans at a much lower interest rate.